-EENI Global Business School.
+EENI Global Business School

-Niger Basin Authority
+Niger Basin Authority, Nigeria

 Share by Twitter

-1. Introduction to the Niger Basin Authority (NBA);
+1. Introduction to the Niger Basin Authority (NBA)

-2. Statutory Organs of the Niger Basin Authority;
+2. Statutory Organs of the Niger Basin Authority

-3. Socio-economic Profile of the Niger Basin region: Benin, Burkina Faso, Cameroon, Chad, Ivory Coast, Guinea, Mali, Niger, and Nigeria.
+3. Socio-economic Profile of the Niger Basin region: Benin, Burkina Faso, Cameroon, Chad, Ivory Coast, Guinea, Mali, Niger, and Nigeria

 The objectives of the subject “Niger Basin Authority” are to:

-1. Understand the aims of the Niger Basin Authority;
+1. Understand the aims of the Niger Basin Authority

-2. Know the socio-economic profile of the Niger Basin region.
+2. Know the socio-economic profile of the Niger Basin region

 African Student, Doctorate, Master, International Business, Foreign Trade

-Doctorate (DIB): African Business, Islamic Business, World Trade.
+Doctorate in African Business, World Trade.

-Professional Doctorate in International Business (DIB).
-Online Education
+Doctorate in International Business (DIB) Online

 Diplomas: Business in West Africa, Central Africa.

-Masters (MIB): Business in Africa, International Business, Foreign Trade.
+Master in Business in Africa, International Business, Foreign Trade.

-Masters in International Business and Foreign Trade (MIB) - Online Education
+Masters in International Business and Foreign Trade (MIB)

-Learning materials in Courses, Masters, Doctorate in International Business and Foreign Trade in English or Study, Course Master Doctorate in International Business in French Autorité du bassin du Niger Study Master Doctorate in International Business in Spanish Cuenca del Níger Masters Foreign Trade in Portuguese Bacia do Niger.
+Languages: Masters, Doctorate, International Business, English or Study Doctorate in International Business in French Autorité du bassin du Niger Study Master Doctorate in International Business in Spanish Cuenca del Níger Masters Foreign Trade in Portuguese Bacia do Niger.

-Online Course Business in West Africa
+Foreign Trade and Business in West Africa

-Masters and Doctorate in International Business adapted to the Nigeria Doctorate, Masters, Doctorate, Courses, International Business, Foreign Trade Nigerian Students.
+Masters adapted to Nigeria Doctorate, Masters, International Business Trade Nigerian Students.

-Masters and Doctorate in International Business adapted to the Cameroon, Masters, Doctorate, Courses, International Business, Foreign Trade Cameroonian Students.
+Masters adapted to Cameroon, Masters, International Business Trade Cameroonian Students.

 Niger Basin Authority (NBA).